danielsteman/vite-blog/public/content/blog3.md

 &nbsp;

 The next step was to open up a port on my home network, so I was able to reach to NUC over the public IP.
-This, obviously, introduces some security risks so I followed the remedies prescribed by the [Home Assistant blog](https://www.home-assistant.io/blog/2015/12/13/setup-encryption-using-lets-encrypt/).
+Obviously, this introduces some security risks so I followed the remedies prescribed by the [Home Assistant blog](https://www.home-assistant.io/blog/2015/12/13/setup-encryption-using-lets-encrypt/).
 Doing so encrypts traffic and allows me to access Home Assistant through a domain name rather than an IP.
 This also makes it possible to integrate third party services such as [Google Assistant](https://www.home-assistant.io/integrations/google_assistant/).

 &nbsp;